BL-Labs/pythonelasticsearch/3_querying_es/README.md

       }
     }

 This is a mapping to stop Elasticsearch from analysing certain fields within the book metadata, and enhances the title field.
+The interesting change is that this mapping indexes the author field twice - once as it had before, and a second time without any analysis.
+This will allow us to search the name field by term and by exact matches, which is quite helpful here.
+The author data is from an authorative source, and should be identical between records if the author is the same.

 To apply the mapping, you need to create a new blank index and set the mapping at the start:

 	>>> es.indices.create(index="special")
 	>>> es.indices.put_mapping(index = "special", doc_type = "special", body = mapping)